softwareliberationarmy/powershell-modules/readme.md

 - VS code is installed
 - internet access

+## New-React

+Creates a new React application using the latest best practices and including setup for unit testing (jest) and integration testing (cypress)

+**Assumptions**

+- npm is installed (for accessing npx)
+- internet access

 ### Resolve-Port

 Used for troubleshooting whether a port is in use or not.
 Also resets the WinNAT service in case it is locking up the port.